 A: Alas no - I have tested a good candle wax base, and I hope to also test a food grade paraffin base - but that will be it for DIY waxing.
 It is an area that could never be satisfied by ZFC testing as I will never be able to test all the DIY blends requested.
 Ie oh groovy you tested that Gulf canning wax + ws2 blend, but what about my X paraffin + 5% beeswax + graphite?
-Add 50 more combinations of this as you get an idea of my DIY wax testing enquiry week.
+Or what about with this ratio of ws2 vs what you tested.
+Or what about if you add some paraffin oil and Teflon.
+Add 50 more combinations of this as you get an idea of my DIY wax testing enquiries coming in every week.

-And whilst I think many DIY'ers can make a great DIY wax a) Overall DIY making ones own wax or lubricant is a very small demographic in cycling, b) of that very small demographic there are endless blends of "the best" DIY wax, c) You don't need ZFC validation.
+And whilst I think many DIY'ers can make a great DIY wax, and often they can easily beat many commercial drip lubricants due to the inherent advantages of immersive waxing for bicycle chains a) Overall DIY making ones own wax or lubricant is a VERY SMALL demographic in cycling, b) of that very small demographic there are endless blends of "the best" DIY wax, c) You don't need ZFC validation.
 If you believe your DIY blend is all that and a bag of chips and you are really happy with it, be happy with it and be at peace.
 Over time if you wish you can pit your DIY wax blend vs a commercial immersive wax across multiple chains each, accurately tracking wear rate data, being as fair and as even as you can regarding re wax intervals, riding conditions, types of riding workout etc to reduce the typically pretty big real world ride testing variance (as really you are not controlling any key variables).

-It is a fun area for many, and some have a great product, some make a gunky mess following some wacky crap on TikTok or Instagram.
-But sadly ZFC will not be devoting years of test machine time and resources to testing endless DIY wax blends, and I hope it makes sense why.
-It is hard enough to have capacity to be there for manufacturers who need testing as there a very few options for them to independently have their products tested (in a test that actually means anything) - and it is important for manufacturers genuine about their products performance to be able to have independent testing.
-And outside of that, there is just so much work to be done re commercially available products that is going to be of much higher information value to oh so many more people - so we have to focus on what is the greatest good for the greatest number of people vs focus on a very very niche segment.
+It is a fun area for many, and some have a great product, and some make a gunky mess following some wacky crap on TikTok or Instagram and are the waxing base that give bike mechanics nightmares from when their gunked up drivetrain comes into the workshop.
+But sadly ZFC will not be devoting endless years of test machine time and resources to testing endless DIY wax blends, and I hope it makes sense why.
+(And ie where are all the DIY drip lube people / requests - there are practically none of those, why is it all DIY immersive wax?!)

+As it is I greatly lack testing capacity to be there for manufacturers who need testing as there a very few options for them to independently have their products tested (in a test that actually means anything) - and it is important for manufacturers genuine about their products performance to have access to a robust independent test.
+And outside of that, there is just so much work to be done re commercially available products that is going to be of much higher information value to oh so many more people - so we have to focus on what is the greatest good for the greatest number of people vs focus on a very very niche segment - even if that segment is passionately engaged in this space.
 Hope that all makes sense.
-In short - do your own testing and enjoy they whole journey of it
+In short - if you want to play making your own amazing DIY blend, have fun, do your own testing and enjoy they whole journey of it \spadesuit